VDA5050/VDA5050/VDA5050_EN.md

 Functions of the mobile robots are:

 - Localization
-- Navigation along associated routes (guided or autonomous)
+- Execution of associated routes (line-guided or freely navigating)
 - Execution of actions
 - Continuous transmission of its status